godaddy/gasket/packages/gasket-cli/README.md

 ### --require module

 Using this flag allows preloading modules when the CLI starts up.
-The `module` may be either a path to a file, or a node module name.
+The `module` may be either a path to a file or a node module name.
 Only CommonJS modules are supported.
 This can be useful for loading instrumentation modules.

 ```bash